cgiacomini/vagrant--kubernetes/examples/021-Observability-Prometheus/PromSQL.md

 * "quantile" : return the quantile for a particular dimension

 Examples:
-The following query uses the avg operator to get the avarage users cpu time from all the nodes
+The following query uses the **avg** operator to get the avarage users cpu time from all the nodes
 ```
 avg(node_cpu_seconds_total{mode="user"})
 {} 1096.715
 ```
 ## Query Functions
-Prmetheus Query Language provivdes a set functions that give variety of built-in functionalities.
+Prometheus Query Language provivdes a set functions that give variety of built-in functionalities.
 There are a lot of them so for a full list of PromQL functions have a look at the Prometheus the official documentation [Query Functions](https://prometheus.io/docs/prometheus/latest/querying/functions).
 Here are some examples: